Free webinars offered to small business owners

-ROCK SPRINGS — The Wyoming Small Business Development Center (SBDC) Network is offering free webinars for small business owners on June 15 and June 17.
+RAWLINS — The Wyoming Small Business Development Center (SBDC) Network is offering free webinars for small business owners.

 This session will share 14 key aspects of financial management that business owners should be aware of.
 Shay is a fourth-generation small business owner.
 His experience is that as an independent retailer, wholesaler, and manufacturer.
 His areas of expertise include financial understanding, business strategy, marketing skills, staff education and sales.